alabar6/abgarian_python2025/README.md

 # Interpolation

 Study project during IITP Python courses.
+In this project I implement some 2D interpolation techinques, including bilinear and optimal in L2 interpolation.

 ## Quick start